Mukam, Rajasthan: Mukam Mukti Dham

-Bishnoi sect was founded by Guru Jambeshwar.
-He left his home after his parents death in 1483 and founded the Bishnoi community in 1485 at a sandy hill known as Samrathal.
+The Bishnoi sect was founded by Guru Jambeshwar.
+He left his home after his parents' death in 1483 and founded the Bishnoi community in 1485 at a sandy hill known as Samrathal.
 He preached the twenty nine (20+9) rules including protection of all living beings and green trees.
 Mukam Mukti Dham is a Bishnoi temple built over his samadhi.